vippsas/vipps-developers/common-topics/vipps-landing-page.md

 In this way, Vipps takes responsibility for helping the user from the browser to the app, and to complete the payment in a familiar way.

 The user's phone number can be set in the payment initiation call.

-The user's phone number is remembered by the user's browser, eliminating the need for re-typing it on subsequent purchases.
+It is remembered by the user's browser, eliminating the need for re-typing it on subsequent purchases.

 **Important:** Never show the Vipps landing page inside an iframe.